Lightning Fill In The Blank

 (SOUNDBITE OF GONG)

-SAGAL: Tinnitus is a chronic ringing in your ears.
-It affects 15% of humans and 100% of Kamala Harrises trying to debate Mike Pence.
-Fortunately, doctors say that targeted electric shocks to your tongue can cure the condition for over a year.
-Now they just need to find a cure for chronic buzzing tongue, and we'll be set.
-Bill, how did Mo do on our quiz?

-KURTIS: He did five right, 10 more points.
-That gives him a total of 13.
-But with 16, Roxanne is this week's champion.
+KURTIS: Yes, he did.
+Six right for 12 more points.
+That means with 16, he is this week's champion.

 (SOUNDBITE OF APPLAUSE SOUND EFFECT)